 Introducing Global App Search

-These days, when people can’t find what they’re looking for they almost instinctively begin looking around for a search box of some kind.
-In Quick Base there are actually a few different types of search box that you may come across, so I’d like to start off by defining exactly what I mean by “Global App Search.”
+These days, when people can’t find what they’re looking for, they automatically begin looking around for a search box of some kind.
+In Quickbase, there are actually a few different types of search boxes that you may come across, so I’d like to start off by defining exactly what I mean by “Global App Search.”

 Imagine that a user in one of your apps is looking for a particular record, and they couldn’t see a way to find it on the home page.
 Then they notice a magnifying glass icon at the top of the screen, so they click on it and a search box pops up.
 They type in the name of the item they were hoping to find and within seconds they’re looking at exactly what they want!

-This gives your users easy access to all the data in your app, and helps cover any unforeseen need to find things that you may not have been able to foresee.
+This gives your users easy access to all the data in your app, and helps cover any unforeseen need to search for data.
 For example, a warehouse manager may have built an app without anticipating that people would frequently need to look up customer warehouse addresses.
 Therefore, he didn’t bother to put a report that includes those addresses on the app’s home page.
 However, in the months since the app launched more issues are coming up with warehouse locations and now users need that information on a regular basis.
 Rather than wait for you to update the dashboard, your users can just use global app search to find what they need easily.

 Limitations of Global App Search

 Despite all its benefits, when this handy feature goes unchecked by app builders for too long it can eventually turn into a big problem.
 Imagine that one of our users from the earlier example has spent weeks using your app, and over time it’s become a habit for them to just go right to that little search box.
 They even tell other people that this is the fastest way to find what they’re looking for, and now everyone seems to be getting what they need.
 This sounds great, but one day you come in to find several emails from people telling you that the page took longer than usual to load!